onap/archived---policy-engine/docs/platform/tutorial_vFW.rst

 Initial Setup
 ^^^^^^^^^^^^^

 For this tutorial, a feature for simulating components involved in the flow outside of Policy will be turned on.
-Run "features enable controlloop-utils".
+Run "*features enable controlloop-utils*".

-The first step is to access the docker container of name *drools*.

     .. image:: Tut_vFW_simulators_enabled.JPG